redhat-adsa/HowWeEnable/README.md

-# How we collaborate and accelerate the use of Red Hat products and Open Source Software
+# How we Enable Open Source Software

 ## Problem Statement

-Enabling large organizations to adopt technologies is more than just purchasing a sku there are multiple building blocks that need to be put in place such as tooling security and learning new skills.
+Enabling large organizations to use technologies to their fullest potential is more than just purchasing a product, there are multiple building blocks that need to be put in place such as architecture, tooling, security and learning new skills.

 ## Objective